Dynamit/referee/README.md

 ## Installation

-`RObjc` is distributed through [RubyGems](https://rubygems.org/).
+`referee` is distributed through [RubyGems](https://rubygems.org/).
 To install it, execute the following command:

-    $ gem install robjc
+    $ gem install referee

 As a reminder, if you are using [rbenv](https://github.com/sstephenson/rbenv) to manage your Gems, you may additionally need to run:

     $ rbenv rehash

-Note that Xcode does not use your standard user `$PATH`, so we'll need to place `robjc` in a standard place that we can reference in our build scripts. `/usr/local/bin/` is a good place for this executable:
+Note that Xcode does not use your standard user `$PATH`, so we'll need to place `referee` in a standard place that we can reference in our build scripts. `/usr/local/bin/` is a good place for this executable:

-    $ ln -s $(which robjc) /usr/local/bin/robjc
+    $ ln -s $(which referee) /usr/local/bin/referee

 Or if you'd rather do the above manually, here is an example using `rbenv`:

-    $ which robjc
+    $ which referee
-    /Users/colindrake/.rbenv/shims/robjc
+    /Users/colindrake/.rbenv/shims/referee
-    $ ln -s /Users/colindrake/.rbenv/shims/robjc /usr/local/bin/robjc
+    $ ln -s /Users/colindrake/.rbenv/shims/referee /usr/local/bin/referee

 Finally, if you are using a `Gemfile` to manage Ruby dependencies for your app or build system, make sure to add the following:

     source 'https://rubygems.org'
-    gem 'robjc'
+    gem 'referee'

 ## Xcode Integration
 This script was designed to be easily integrated into your Xcode project workflow.

 Begin by adding a Run Script to your Build Phases.
 For the script portion, enter:

-    /usr/local/bin/robjc --prefix <your class prefix>
+    /usr/local/bin/referee --prefix <your class prefix>

 _**Ensure that this Run Script runs before the Compile Sources step.
 Otherwise, your new changes won't get compiled!**_